Free

 The annual Turner Prize showcases and celebrates the most exciting new developments in British art.
 In the year the UK celebrates the 250th anniversary of JMW Turner’s birth, the Turner Prize heads to Bradford.

 The shortlisted artists – Nnena Kalu, Rene Matić, Mohammed Sami and Zadie Xa – were announced on 23 April 2025, 250 years to the day since the birth of Turner.
-Their work will feature in the annual Turner Prize exhibition, which takes place at Cartwright Hall Art Gallery.
+Their work features in the annual Turner Prize exhibition, which takes place at Cartwright Hall Art Gallery.
 The winner will be announced in Bradford on 9 December 2025.

 Plan your visit